aaron-jack-manning/addilo/README.md

 # Addilo

 Addilo is a machine learning and data analysis library designed for both those trying to understand the basics of machine learning by testing out different networks and those who desire a flexible neural networking creation system for comparative studies.
-The original version of Addilo was implemented in R, but an F# version is currently being developed, and incomplete code is available here but not yet fully documented.

-This repository includes the source code `source-R -> code` and sample code `example-code-R` with the relavent datasets `example-data`.
+This repository includes the source code, and sample usage code along with the relavent datasets.

 See [addilo.net](https://addilo.net) for specific details, and more thorough explanations of the examples.